Jamal40/reactnd-project-myreads-starter/README.md

 ## Project Purpose:

 This app was built for the Udacity React Nanodegree Program.
-The purpose of the project is to preactice the basics of React.
+The purpose of the project is to practice the basics of React.

 ## How to Load the App